 Galt is a tiny city located in the state of Missouri.
 With a population of 166 people and just one neighborhood, Galt is the 522nd largest community in Missouri.

-When you are in Galt, you'll notice that it is more blue-collar than most other communities in America.
-52.24% of Galt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Galt is generally considered to be a blue-collar town.
+52.24% of the Galt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Galt is a city of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Galt who work in teaching (11.94%), sales jobs (5.97%), and office and administrative support (4.48%).

 The overall crime rate in Galt is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.